wzulfikar/laravel-dockerized/README.md

 **Note:** the default credentials for the database are `homestead/secret`, so you will not have to change them unless you want something different. **The only thing you will have to update is the `DB_HOST` environment variable, to `mysql` or `mariadb`.

-**Note:** if  you experience some problems while creating the project and the an `InvalidArgumentException` (*Project directory default/ is not empty.*) pops up, just delete it and then retry.

 ### Run!

 When you're good to go, just type